Fort Cornwallis: History

 1799 map of George Town, with Fort Cornwallis at the northeastern tip of the promontory.

 Engraving of Fort Cornwallis in 1804.

 Captain Francis Light, R.N., took possession of Penang Island from the Sultan of Kedah in 1786 and built the original fort.
 It was a nibong (a Malay term meaning 'palm trunk') stockade with no permanent structures, covering an area of 417.6 sqft.
 The fort's purpose was to protect Penang from pirates and Kedah.
 Captain Light, who died in 1794, renamed Penang Island as Prince of Wales Island in 1786.

 In 1804, after the outbreak of the Napoleonic Wars, and during Colonel R.T.
 Farquhar's term as Governor of Prince of Wales Island (also known as Penang Island), Indian convict labourers rebuilt the fort using brick and stone.
-Fort Cornwallis was completed in 1810, at the cost of $80,000, during Norman Macalister’s term as Governor of Penang.
-A moat 9 metres wide by 2 metres deep once surrounded the fort but it was filled in the 1920s due to a malaria outbreak in the area.
+Fort Cornwallis was completed in 1810, at the cost of $80,000, during Norman Macalister's term as Governor of Penang.
+The contractor of this brick and stone version of Fort Cornwallis was Lam To'Kai, the grandfather of Dr Wu Lien-teh.
+A moat 9 metres wide by 2 metres deep once surrounded the fort but it was filled in 1921 due to a malaria outbreak in the area.
+There was discussion of eventually demolishing the fort at this time, and the filled-in moat later became a surface car park.

 Even though the fort was originally built for the British military, its function, historically, was more administrative than defensive.
 For example, the judge of the Supreme Court of Penang, Sir Edmond Stanley, an Anglo-Irish barrister, was first housed at Fort Cornwallis when the court opened on 31 May 1808.
-During the 1920s Sikh police of the Straits Settlements occupied the fort.
+During the 1920s, the Sikh police of the Straits Settlements occupied the fort.

 Royal Navy personnel under the direction of Rev. Peter Brown conducted an archaeological survey in July/August 1970.
 The fort was gazetted on 8 September 1977, under the Antiquities Act 168/1976, as an Ancient Monument and Historic site.
-Today, it has become one of Penang's prime tourist attractions.
+Today, it is one of Penang's prime tourist attractions.

+The fort underwent restoration works in 2026.
+As part of this, the former moat was excavated and restored in its original configuration.